JCSes/DisasterAwareness.github.io/index.md

 - If you're indoors, stand against a wall near the center of the building, stand in a doorway, or crawl under heavy furniture (a desk or table).
 Stay away from windows and outside doors.

-- Drop, cover, and hold. **drop** down onto your hands and knees before the earthquake knocks you down, **cover** your head and neck (and your entire body if possible) underneath a sturdy table or desk **hold** on to your shelter (or to your head and neck) until the shaking stops.
+- Drop, cover, and hold. **Drop** down onto your hands and knees before the earthquake knocks you down, **cover** your head and neck (and your entire body if possible) underneath a sturdy table or desk, **hold** on to your shelter (or to your head and neck) until the shaking stops.

 - If you're outdoors, stay in the open away from power lines or anything that might fall.
 Stay away from buildings (stuff might fall off the building or the building could fall on you.)